January 18, 2021

 Your final day is the Saturday two weeks later, which is always a real mix of emotions!
 It’s amazing how close our student groups become in just a short time, living together and sharing so many experiences; but there’s also the excitement of getting home to friends and family with a new perspective… and the inevitable plans for a reunion!

-Expect to be on your feet in the hospital for 4-5 hours (so don’t forget your water bottle).
+A typical day shadowing a doctor means you will probably be on your feet in the hospital for 4-5 hours (so don’t forget your water bottle).
 There’s more information on what to expect in the hospital on our Shadowing a Doctor page, but it’s important to remember this is a real life experience in a working hospital and the schedule is dictated by the patient cases that present each day.

 Most afternoons are your free time, and the swimming pool, tropical garden and games area at the house offer a perfect contrast to the busy hospital.
 If you want to read or study, the living and dining rooms are usually quiet during the afternoons.